This STEAM activity will have you flipping, twisting and rotating!

 STEAM PUZZLE CHALLENGE: Use 20 triangles to create a heart shape.

-Materials: Printable, Scissors, Glue stick, Paper
+Materials: Triangle Printable (see below), Scissors, Glue stick, Paper

 Step 1: Print and cut your 20 triangles.
 I printed the 20 triangles directly onto colored printer paper to make our colorful triangles.